apache/mxnet/docs/tutorials/basic/symbol.md

                     node_attrs={"shape": "oval", "fixedsize": "false"})
 ```

-Each symbol takes a unique string name. `NDArray` and `Symbol` both represent a single tensor. *Operators* represent the computation between tensors.
-Operators take `symbol` or `NDArray` as inputs and might also additionally accept other hyperparameters such as the number of hidden neurons (`num_hidden`) or the activation type (`act_type`) and produce the output.
+Each `Symbol` takes a unique string name. `NDArray` and `Symbol` both represent a single tensor. *Operators* represent the computation between tensors.
+Operators take `Symbol` or `NDArray` as inputs and might also additionally accept other hyperparameters such as the number of hidden neurons (`num_hidden`) or the activation type (`act_type`) and produce the output.

-We can view a `symbol` simply as a function taking several arguments.
+We can view a `Symbol` simply as a function taking several arguments.
 And we can retrieve those arguments with the following method call:

 ```python
 net.list_arguments()
 ```

-These arguments are the parameters and inputs needed by each symbol:
+These arguments are the parameters and inputs needed by each `Symbol`:

 - *data*: Input data needed by the variable *data*.
 - *fc1_weight* and *fc1_bias*: The weight and bias for the first fully connected layer *fc1*.